Rıza Tevfik Bölükbaşı: Political career in the Ottoman Empire

 Rıza Tevfik was named the Minister of Education of the Ottoman Empire (Maarif Nazırı) in several cabinets (11 November 1918 – 12 January 1919) formed after the fall of the CUP and the Ottoman Empire's defeat in World War I. He was also appointed to the Senate (the upper house of the Ottoman Parliament) by the sultan, of which he became President twice (24 May – 18 June 1919 and 31 July – 21 October 1920).

 He was one of the four signatories of the stillborn Treaty of Sèvres, being included in the delegation to the Paris Peace Conference by the grand vizier Damat Ferid Pasha, although he occupied no official position at the time of the negotiations, simply being a professor in Istanbul University.
+He wrote how "It is insolence to object to a state like England, which represents civilization", and that "European civilization will cleanse Anatolia of this harmful pest", referring to Turkish Nationalists.

 Since he was one of the signatories of the abortive treaty, he was included in the 150 persona non grata of Turkey after the Turkish victory in the Turkish War of Independence, and he had to leave Turkey in late 1922.

-In his ‘Gallipoli Diaries’, Riza Tevfik explains how the Battle of Gallipoli was, for him, a phenomenon that was both a national predicament while also being a source of national pride and confidence.
-This coincided with the common view of the incident within late Ottoman society.
-On a personal level, however, Gallipoli was a cause of psychological trauma for Riza Tevfik.

 Exile, return to Turkey, and death

-Rıza Tevfik lived in the United States, Cyprus, Hejaz, Jordan (where he was made the director of the National Museum and Library in 1925), and Lebanon during the following 20 years, until he could return to Turkey in the frame of a 1943 amnesty.
+Rıza Tevfik lived in the United States, Cyprus, Hejaz, Jordan (where he was made the director of the National Museum and Library in 1925), and Lebanon during the following 20 years, until he could return to Turkey in the frame of a 1938 amnesty.
+He returned to Turkey in 1943.
 He adopted the last name Bölükbaşı after the 1934 Surname Law.
 In the meantime, he had had his collection of poetry published in Nicosia.

 He resumed work as a university professor in Istanbul until his death on 31 December 1949.
 Aside from his poetry and his articles on philosophy, he is also notable for his translations into Turkish for most of the poems of Omar Khayyam.